tomeichlersmith/umn-cluster/README.md

 - Retire LDAP Auth, try to use VAS to use IDs from central IT
   - Can be accomplished most simply by CSE-IT adminiing lower-levels of cluster
 - Retire CFEngine admin tool in favor of unification with puppet
-- Update computers to CentOS7 across the board
+- Update computers to CentOS7 (minimum) across the board
   - SCL6 EoL was more than a year ago

 ## Open Questions

 ### Tom Answer
 - Can we _not_ be a full CMS Tier 3?
-Having all of the OSG software stack significantly adds to the complexity.
+  - Having all of the OSG software stack significantly adds to the complexity.
 - Is it possible to have a shared submit node for submitting to CMS cluster?
+  - Cannot find OSG documentation about requesting a submit-only node, probably a special case that we would need to investigate with OSG directly.
 - Can we host our workload manager within a container?
-This would allow us to not have full access to sensitive parts of cluster.
+  - This would allow us to not have full access to sensitive parts of cluster.
+  - **Not needed** without a split admin model, this would only introduce more complexity

 ### Chad Answer
 - Is CSE-IT open to a "split-admin" model where CSE-IT handles the bottom of the stack (OS, Auth, NFS home dirs, ZFS storage, container runner)